Avoid a Potentially Deadly New Year's Eve

-This year, New Year’s Eve falls on a weekday, which may play a role in decreasing traffic to some degree, but since many people do take off the week between Christmas Eve and New Year’s Day, count on plenty of drivers out and about during evening hours making the most of their time off and possibly blowing off family-related holiday steam.
+When New Year’s Eve falls on a weekday, traffic may be somewhat decreased, but when New Year's Eve falls on a weekend, count on plenty of drivers out and about during evening hours making the most of their time off and possibly blowing off family-related holiday steam.

 What should you do if injured by a drunk driver?

 If you have been hurt by a drunk driver, our first priority will be to make sure you are being cared for.
 We want you to get the help you need.
 Your healing is the absolute first priority.

 If you were hit by a drunk driver, their insurance will be liable for your injuries and property damage.
 The driver will likely face increased insurance premiums and even criminal charges.